lsds/sgx-lkl/README.md

 sudo apt-get install make gcc bc python xutils-dev
 ```

+Compilation has been tested with version 5.4 of gcc.
+Older versions might lead to compilation and/or linking errors.

 ### Networking support

 In order for SGX-LKL application to send and receive packets via the network, a